How to approach outsourcing when you are a small business

-- Self-protection: Set out clear payment terms for your outsource provider, making it plain how and when you will pay along with conditions for non-payment.
+- Self-protection: Set out clear payment terms for your outsource provider, making it plain how and when you will pay, along with conditions for non-payment.
 Signing a contract with your outsource operative is essential, as this provides you and them with legal security.

-- Channel of authority: One of the risks of using an outsourced team is that the persons you expect to be completing the work farm it out.
-Setting in place a channel of authority to keep your outsource team in check is a must to avoid this.
+- Channel of authority: One of the risks of using an outsourced team is that the persons you expect to be completing the working farm it out.
+Setting in place a channel of authority to keep your outsourcing team in check is a must to avoid this.
 Safeguarding against the outsourcing of your outsourced work isn’t the only purpose of a channel of authority.
-Having a defined representative that your workers answer to allows you to keep on top of the quality, quantity, accuracy of the projects.
+Having a defined representative that your workers answer to allows you to keep on top of the quality, quantity, and accuracy of the projects.
 I recommend having a regular review with your offsite team, one that feeds back to the responsibilities in their contract.

 Life as a small business owner is a constant battle against time – you never have enough to complete everything you want to, making your life a series of spinning plates.
 Outsourcing is the perfect way to fight back against the limits of time – approach it in the right way and you can reach the outer edges of your business’ potential; approach it in the wrong way and you’ll throw away time and money.